YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Members/README.md

 ### Constant

 Constants are **declared with the const modifier.**
 Constants are immutable values which are known at compile time and do not change for the life of the program.
-Constants are declared with the const modifier.
-Only the C# built-in types (excluding [System.Object](https://docs.microsoft.com/en-us/dotnet/api/system.object)) may be declared as const. eg
+Constants are declared with the const modifier. **Only the C# built-in types** (excluding [System.Object](https://docs.microsoft.com/en-us/dotnet/api/system.object)) **may be declared as `const`**. eg

 ```csharp
 const int months = 12;